Approved by the Engineering Practice Policy Committee on May 19, 2025

 Policy

 • Civil Engineer Professionals - A person who has completed formal education in engineering, consistent with the Civil Engineering Body of Knowledge (CE BOK) and holds professional engineering licensure or discipline specific engineering licensure, as specified by an appropriate licensing authority.
-A person working as a civil engineer professional has demonstrated competence as defined by the CE BOK
+A person working as a civil engineer professional has demonstrated competence as defined by the CE- BOK and comprehends and applies advanced knowledge of engineering principles in the solution of complex problems.
+Typical titles range from Engineer in Training to Principal/Chief Engineer or Engineering Manager.

 • Engineering Technician – A person who performs task-oriented scientific, engineering or construction related activities, as well as exercises technical judgments commensurate with those tasks.
 A person working as an Engineering Technician can work under the direct project control and personal supervision of a Civil Engineer Professional, or direction of an Engineering Specialist.
-A person obtains status as an Engineering Technician through the combination of education, experience, examination(s), and/or other requirements as specified by an appropriate credentialing/certifying body.
-A person working as an Engineering Technician is expected to remember applicable principles and specifications toward the performance of a task.
+A person obtains status as an Engineering Technician through any combination of education, training, experience, examination(s), or other requirements which may be specified by an appropriate credentialing/certifying bodies.
+A person working as an Engineering Technician is expected to apply appropriate principles, technologies, and specifications toward the performance of a task.

 Issue

 Not all members of the civil engineering workforce can be characterized as engineering professionals, specialists, or technicians.
-These members include individuals in the developmental stages of becoming specialists or technicians and those who are critical to the success of the civil engineering enterprise, but who do not necessarily have an engineering education.
-This latter group may include individuals such as contract specialists, resource managers, marketing, and other business-related specialties.
+These members include individuals in the developmental stages of becoming engineers, specialists or technicians and those who are critical to the success of the civil engineering enterprise, but who do not necessarily have completed an engineering education.
+This latter group may include individuals such as engineering interns, contract specialists, resource managers, marketing, business-related specialties, and other administrative personnel.

 Rationale